3xMidnight/MySTARS/README.md

     ├── JavaDocs                            # JavaDocs
     ├── Program with Sample Data/MySTARS    # Eclipse Project Directory
     ├── video                               # Link to video
     ├── Assignment 2016-17S2.pdf            # Assignment Requirements
     ├── README.md                           # README for repository
     └── readme.txt                          # README for Eclipse Project

 ****

 ***Disclaimer:*** This repo is deprecated and no longer maintained.
-Project was submitted as part of the course project for CZ2002 OBJECT ORIENTED DESIGN AND PROGRAMMING at NTU in AY 16/17 Semester 2.
-All rights reserved to Nanyang Technological Univiserity and the Designer of course CZ2002.
-The author will bear no responsibilities for any issues arised from academic integrity  or honour code violations of anyone who takes this repository as a reference.
+The Project was submitted as part of the course project for CZ2002 OBJECT ORIENTED DESIGN AND PROGRAMMING at NTU in AY 16/17 Semester 2.
+All rights reserved to Nanyang Technological University and the Designer of course CZ2002.
+The author will bear no responsibilities for any issues arose from academic integrity  or honor code violations of anyone who takes this repository as a reference.